SnapperGee/day-planner/README.md

-# Day Planer
+# Day Planner

 Daily event/reminder schedule manager.

 ## Synopsis

-This web app provides 24 one hour slots where notes can be saved associated with a specific time of day.
+This web app provides 24 one hour slots where notes can be saved and associated with a specific time of day.
 By default it shows the hours of 9am to 5pm.

 ## [`DayHourSlot`][day hour slot module]

-The `DayHourSlot` class creates an object used to create the rows of each hour of the day rendered to the viewport.
+The `DayHourSlot` class creates objects that represent each hour of the day, rendering them as rows in the viewport.
 It does this by combining its JQuery `HTMLElement` properties to compose each row.
 Each row consists of 3 components:

 1. Time of day